Pain, Inflammation, and Sleep

+Mattresses are an important investment in your sleep and health.
 Less expensive mattresses have shorter lives.
-Mattresses are expensive.
-They’re also an important investment in your sleep and health.
 It’s a good idea to spend as much as you can afford to invest in a high-quality bed.
 If you went with a less-expensive mattress four or five years ago, it may no longer be able to provide you the support and comfort you need.

 Needs for support and comfort change as we age.
 Throughout our lives, our bodies undergo changes that affect what we need from our mattresses.
 Weight loss and weight gain, changes to fitness levels, pregnancy, and conditions such as back pain or neck pain are all factors that can mean it is time for a new mattress.
 With age, many people need a supportive mattress that is softer, for comfort throughout the night.

 It’s not just about your mattress, though.
 Your pillow is also important to your ability to sleep.
 The right pillow can make the difference between waking sore and stiff and waking relaxed and rested.

 What does your pillow do for you?
 It aligns your cervical spine (that’s the part of the spine that’s in your neck), so there is no bend or muscle tightness in your neck while you sleep.
 A pillow that is too thick or too thin will put your cervical spine out of alignment.
 That’s likely to lead to neck pain and upper back pain.

 The easiest way to tell if a pillow is providing you support is to lie down in your sleeping position and have a friend or bed partner see if your head and neck are in alignment.